micahscopes/radix_immutable/README.md

 * Trie-specific methods to look-up closest ancestors and descendants.
 * Key Generic.
 Any type that can be serialised as a vector of bytes can be used as a key.
 * Safe - no unsafe code.
+* Immutable implementation with structural sharing for efficient versioning.
+* Fast structural hashing for subtree comparison.
+* Prefix views for efficiently comparing subtries.

 # Documentation